deverman/encryptedpdf_to_regularpdf/README.md

 ---

+### Note on Hazel 6.0
+As of Hazel 6.0, Hazel includes the ability to read encrypted PDFs.
+However, this script was created because encrypted PDFs are often impractical.
+It is easy to forget the password or lose the email containing it, making the files inaccessible.
+This script simplifies the process by decrypting PDFs and replacing the encrypted versions with usable files.

 ## Important Assumptions
 - **File Replacement**: The script assumes that replacing the encrypted file with the decrypted version is acceptable.
 If you need to keep the original encrypted file, you must modify the script accordingly.
 - **Keychain Passwords**: The script assumes that all required passwords are stored in the macOS Keychain under the `PDFPassword` service.
 If a password is missing, the file will not be decrypted, and its name will be prefixed with `encrypted_`.